Skip to content

 Botox questions, answered

-Botox has been FDA-approved for cosmetic use for over two decades and is one of the most studied injectables in medicine.
-Safety depends heavily on injector skill — choose a board-certified physician, PA, NP, or RN with extensive injection experience.
+Yes, Botox is technically a neurotoxin — derived from the bacterium Clostridium botulinum.
+But the cosmetic dose is incredibly small (a fraction of a microgram), purified, and used in localized injections.
+It has been FDA-approved for cosmetic use since 2002 and is one of the most studied injectables in medicine, with decades of safety data across millions of treatments.
+Safety depends heavily on injector skill — choose a board-certified physician, PA, NP, or RN with extensive injection experience for the lowest risk of complications.

 What's the difference between Botox and fillers?

-Botox relaxes muscles to soften wrinkles caused by movement.
-Fillers add volume to areas that have lost it (cheeks, lips, smile lines).
-They're often used together — Botox for the upper face, fillers for the lower face.
-Different products, different problems, different prices.
+Different problems, different products.
+Botox relaxes muscles to soften wrinkles caused by movement (forehead lines, frown lines, crow's feet).
+Fillers add volume to areas that have lost it (cheeks, lips, smile lines, jawline).
+They're commonly used together — Botox for the upper face, fillers for the lower face — for a balanced refresh.
+Botox lasts 3–4 months; fillers last 9–18 months.
+Per treatment, fillers cost more upfront but last longer.